wangxingchen2930/algorithm-and-data-structure/algorithm/README.md

     - The chance of a collison between x and y when h is chosen randomly from H is 1/m (= |H|/m * 1/|H|)
 - Expected number of collisions when hashing n items into m slots (n £ m) is (n – 1)/m < 1
 - Chance of collision is 1/m, as desired

+## Dynamic Programming

+### Greedy vs Divide-and-conquer vs Dynamic programming:
+- Greedy: Build up a solution incrementally, myopically optimizing some local criterion.
+- Divide-and-conquer: Break up a problem int sub-problems, solve each sub-problem independently, and combine solution to sub-problems to form solution to original problems.
+- Dynamic programming: Break up a problem into a series of overlapping sub-problems, and build up solutions to larger and larger sub-problems.

 ## NP-completeness